Wit-K/ChemStudent/analysis.md

 ---

 ## 3. Electrical Data
 Countless of numbers collected from the instrument don't tell us the whole story; we need to connect the dots and interpret the whole reaction.
 To understand how a catalyst behaves, we plot current, voltage and time.

-### 3.1 The Sweep Techniques: LSV and CV
-These are the first experiments you run to see if your catalyst is working.
-You vary the voltage and measure the current output.
+These data are collected via the potentiostat which connects to your system.
+By altering the program in the potentiostat, you can apply voltage and acquire data in diffrent patterns.
+The three main techniques are:

-**1. Linear Sweep Voltammetry (LSV)**
+### 3.1 Linear Sweep Voltammetry (LSV)

-*   **The Action:** The potentiostat scans the voltage in one direction (e.g., from 0V down to -2.0V).
-*   **The Result:** A graph where the current stays near zero until a specific voltage, then drastically shoots down.
-This is because a reaction has its own specific minimum for the reaction to proceed.
+LSV is the standard method to determine how fast your reaction is occurring and at what voltage it begins.

+*   **Concept:** The potentiostat scans the voltage from a starting point (e.g., 0V) to an end point (e.g., -1.5V) in a single direction.
+As the voltage becomes more negative, the current should increase, indicating that the reduction reaction is happening faster.
+*   **Insight:** We plot this as Current Density (j) on the Y-axis against Voltage (V) on the X-axis.
+This normalizes the result so you can compare a small wire electrode to a large plate electrode fairly.

+#### Interpretation
-*   **Onset Potential:** This is the voltage where the current starts to rise meaning the reaction turns on.
-A more positive onset potential is better as it can be inferred the reaction needs less energy to start.
-(Note that positive is less energy as we are considering the reduction reaction where we look at negative potentials)
+1.  **Onset Potential:** Look at the specific voltage where the current starts to drop sharply.
+A less negative onset potential is better.
+For example, if Catalyst A starts reacting at -0.5V and Catalyst B starts at -0.8V, Catalyst A is more energy efficient.
+2.  **Argon vs. CO2 Baseline:** To prove your catalyst is actually reducing CO2 and not just splitting water, you should run one LSV in an inert gas like Argon or Nitrogen first.
+Then, run a second LSV in CO2.
+If the CO2 line shows significantly more current than the Argon line, your catalyst is active for CO2 reduction.

 ![LSV Graph](./assets/images/lsv_graph.png)
 *Figure : A Linear Sweep Voltammetry (LSV) scan.
 The "knee" of the curve indicates where the reaction turns on.*

+---

-**2. Cyclic Voltammetry (CV)**
+### 3.2 Cyclic Voltammetry (CV)

+CV is used to diagnose the health and surface properties of your electrode.
+Unlike LSV, this method cycles the voltage back and forth multiple times.

-*   **The Action:** The potentiostat scans the voltage down and then back up in a loop (0V $\rightarrow$ -2.0V $\rightarrow$ 0V).
+*   **Concept:** The voltage is scanned down to a negative limit and then immediately scanned back up to the start.
+This creates a loop on the graph.
+The shape of this loop acts as a fingerprint for your electrode's surface state.
-*   **The Result:** A graph in which the shape of the loop acts like a fingerprint for your electrode's surface.
-The important thing is consistency: if the loops look the same cycle after cycle, your system is stable.

-*   **The Difference:** While LSV just shows performance, CV is a diagnostic tool.
-The shape tells you about the capacitance (surface area) and reversibility.
-If the graph looks totally different in a few loop, the catalyst might be unstable.
-This is why in research, they often run the loop many times to ensure stability and reproducibility.

-So while CV offer more data to interpret, LSV maybe suited to some experiment such as experiment focusing on steady state behavior.
+*   **Insight:** We use CV to check for stability.
+By running the cycle multiple times (e.g., 50 cycles), we can see if the electrode is degrading or changing over time.

+#### Interpretation
+1.  **Stability Check:** Compare the loop of the 1st cycle with the loop of the 50th cycle.
+Ideally, they should overlap perfectly.
+If the loops are shrinking or shifting position, it means your catalyst is unstable, falling off the electrode, or getting poisoned by contaminants.
+2.  **Double Layer Capacitance:** Look at the width or thickness of the loop in the middle region where it is relatively flat.
+A wider loop generally indicates a higher electrochemical surface area.
+This suggests your electrode has a rougher surface, which often provides more active sites for the reaction to take place.

 ![CV Graph](./assets/images/Cyclic.png)
 *Figure : A Cyclic Voltammetry (CV) scan vs Ag/AgCl.*

-### 3.2.
-Chronoamperometry (CA)
+### 3.3 Chronoamperometry (CA)
-LSV and CV only last a few seconds.
-To measure products, you need to run the reaction for a longer period.

-*   **The Action:** Hold the voltage constant (e.g. -1.0V) and record current over time.
-*   **The Graph:**
-    *   **X-Axis:** Time (Seconds)
-    *   **Y-Axis:** Current Density ($mA/cm^2$)
-*   **Interpretation:**
-    *   **Flat Line:** Stable catalyst.
-    *   **Declining Line:** The catalyst is unstable (e.g. being poisoned or falling off).
+CA is the endurance test for your system.
+While LSV tells you how fast the reaction can go, CA tells you if it can keep going.

+*   **Concept:** Instead of scanning the voltage, we hold the potential constant at a specific value (e.g., -1.0 V vs RHE) and measure the current over a long period, typically 1 to 12 hours.
+*   **Insight:** This is the phase where you actually collect your products.
+By integrating the current over time, you calculate the Total Charge (Q), which serves as the baseline for your Faradaic Efficiency calculations.

+#### Interpretation
+**Current Stability:** Look at the general trend of the line over the duration of the experiment.
+    *   **Ideal:** A flat, horizontal line.
+This means your electrode is stable and performing consistently.
+    *   **Degrading:** A line that slowly curves upwards towards zero (current magnitude decreases).
+This usually indicates your catalyst is peeling off, dissolving, or being poisoned by contaminants in the electrolyte.

 ---